 On February 22nd, it was just announced that Lucid Motors has entered into a definitive agreement to merge with Churchill Capital IV (CCIV) at a pro forma equity value of $24 billion.
 The company will receive $4.4 billion as part of the deal which is expected to close in the second quarter of 2021.

-If you’re deciding whether to buy or sell CCIV, we have the full details on Lucid Motors and its impending merger to go public below.
+If you’re deciding whether to buy or sell CCIV, we have the full details on Lucid Motors, why its shares dropped following its merger announcement, and much more below!

 - As of February 22nd, Lucid has entered into a definitive agreement to merge with Churchill Capital IV.
 That SPAC trades under ticker symbol CCIV.